|Values are valid only on day of printing.|

-Evaluating patients with signs and symptoms consistent with lupus erythematosus (LE)
+Evaluating patients with signs and symptoms consistent with systemic lupus erythematosus (SLE)

-Monitoring patients with documented LE for flares in disease activity
+Monitoring patients with documented SLE for flares in disease activity

 Double-stranded (ds, native) DNA (dsDNA) antibodies of the IgG class are an accepted criterion (American College of Rheumatology) for the diagnosis of systemic lupus erythematosus (SLE).(1-3) dsDNA antibodies are detectable in approximately 85% of patients with untreated SLE, and are rarely detectable in other connective tissue diseases.
 Weakly-positive results caused by low-avidity antibodies to dsDNA are not specific for SLE and can occur in a variety of diseases.